 Once you become aware that you are experiencing a low blood sugar emergency, it’s important to know what actions to take.

 For Milder Emergencies

 Follow the “Rule of 15” by eating 15 grams of carbohydrates or simple sugars, and then rechecking your blood sugar level after 15 minutes.
 If your blood sugar is still low, consume another 15 grams of carbohydrates and recheck again after 15 minutes.
 Continue to do this until your blood sugar is at your target level.

 To avoid another low, eat a meal or snack when your blood sugar is back to normal.

 Administer emergency hypoglycemia rescue therapy, which contains any delivery method of glucagon (e.g. injected or via nasal spray - available by prescription only).
 Do not inject insulin, which will lower a person's blood sugar more.

 Family and friends should also know the signs and the symptoms of a low blood sugar emergency as well as how to monitor a loved one’s blood sugar levels.
 It is also helpful for family and friends to have hard candies on hand.

 In the event of a severe case of low blood sugar, they should also learn to administer emergency hypoglycemia rescue therapy.
 If needed, you should take a loved one to the hospital or call for medical assistance immediately.

-Help others get the lowdown on low blood sugar by sharing these GIFs on your social media channels!
-All GIFs are available for download below.
+Help others get the lowdown on low blood sugar by sharing our GIFs featuring common sings and risk factors of hypoglycemia.
+All GIFs are available for download here.